caiiiycuk/js-dos/v7/docs/estimating-performance.md

 ## Performance testing

-To measure performance we used variant of Dhrystone 2 Test originally taken from this [page](http://www.roylongbottom.org.uk/dhrystone%20results.htm).
+To measure performance we used a variant of Dhrystone 2 Test originally taken from this [page](http://www.roylongbottom.org.uk/dhrystone%20results.htm).
 Original version used `clock()` to calculate delta time.
-Which is good for real pc, but does not very accurate for dosbox emulator.
-When `clock()` call happened modified version send `~>dtime` marker to stdout which intercepted by test page and used to calculate delta time with `performance.now()` from browser.
-Source code of modified test is [here](https://github.com/caiiiycuk/js-dos/tree/6.22/programms/dhry2).
+Which is good for a real pc, but is not very accurate for a dosbox emulator.
+When the `clock()` call happened, a modified version sends `~>dtime` marker to stdout which is intercepted by the test page and used to calculate delta time with `performance.now()` from the browser.
+Source code of the modified test is [here](https://github.com/caiiiycuk/js-dos/tree/6.22/programms/dhry2).

-Basically this test produce a lot of int operations and measure amount of operations (Dhrystones) produced per second.
+Basically this test produces a lot of int operations and measures the amount of operations (Dhrystones) produced per second.
 Output is a `VAX MIPS RATING` which is Drhystones per second divided by 1757 (is as DEC VAX 11/780 result).

 `js-dos bundle` with this test can be found on [Test](https://talks.dos.zone/t/dhrystone-2-test-jul-2020/37086) page.